List of government agencies in DC Comics: LuthorCorp

 LuthorCorp is a corporation run by Lex Luthor's father Lionel Luthor in Smallville.
-One of its bases is based in Smallville, LuthorCorp Fertilizer Plant No. 3 which has underground labs holding secret (and possibly illegal) research into genetically modifying living organisms using meteor rocks with the company's slogan being "We make things grow".
+One of its bases is based in Smallville, LuthorCorp Fertilizer Plant No. 3 which has underground labs holding secret research into genetically modifying living organisms using meteor rocks with the company's slogan being "We make things grow".
 Years later, Lex bought the company after he killed Lionel and inherited all of his money.

 P

 Project Atom

 Project Atom is a U.S. government initiative masterminded by General Wade Eiling and lead scientist Heinrich Megala with the aim of creating a superhero answerable only to the military.
 The project used a combination of nuclear physics and a unique alloy called Dilustel with quantum properties that was cut from the skin of a captured alien known as the Silver Shield using X-Ionizer technology.
 The project had only two recorded successes, Captain Atom and Major Force.
-The origin of the woman calling herself the Bombshell is still unknown.
-Megala was also responsible for creating the X-Ionizer technology capable of cutting Captain Atom's skin and the skin of most metahumans.
+Megala was also responsible for creating the X-Ionizer technology, which is capable of cutting Captain Atom's skin.

-Project Cadmus

-Project Cadmus is a high tech genetic research facility responsible for the successful cloning of Jim Harper (the Guardian), and Conner Kent (the second Superboy), as well as a number of other heroes and villains.

 Project 7734

 Project 7734 is a secret U.S. military black-ops facility commanded by General Sam Lane.
 Its existence was uncovered by investigative reporter James Olsen's investigations.
-Like the Human Defense Corps, and Squad K, this project was created to defend humanity against extraterrestrial threats, including Kryptonians (the number of the project itself is a play on a "word" that can be created on most calculators by simply typing in the number 7734 - turned upside down, it reads as "Hell").
+Like the Human Defense Corps, and Squad K, this project was created to defend humanity against extraterrestrial threats, including Kryptonians.
+The number of the project itself is a play on a word that can be created on most calculators by simply typing in the number 7734 - turned upside down, it resembles the word "Hell".

-Project M

-Project M was a secret government organization which operated during World War II and specialized in experimental biotechnology and necromancy.
-Known creations of the Project include the Creature Commandos, Miss America, and the G.I.
-Robot.
-The Project's main scientist is one Professor Mazursky.
-He was aided by Robotman.
-As told in Young All-Stars #12, they operated from a secret underground complex on mythical Ferris Island in New York.